NachoColl/blockchain-web-services/docs/index.md

 The 1st generation (aka Bitcoin) supported trust for *financial* transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a 3rd generation set of initiatives is already pushing hard to support scalability and mature growth.

-How easy is to use Blockchain services?
+But how easy is to use Blockchain services? it's still too complex.

 **Blockchain Web Services** is an initiative to offer a consistent, simplified and well-documented API architecture to interact with best-in-class blockchain initiatives.